XilefEel/MindNest/README.md

   - 🖼️ Galleries
   - 🔖 Bookmarks
   - 🧠 Mind Maps
-  - 🗄️ Databases _(coming soon)_
+  - 🗄️ Databases _(work in progress)_
 - Folders and Tags
 - Sidebar with Drag & Drop
 - Emoji Icons Picker for Nestlings
 - Upload Background Image and Music to Nests
-- Adaptive Glassmorphism Design
-- Keyboard Shortcuts
-- Context Menus
-- Light, Dark and System Theme
+- Light, Dark, and System Theme
+- **Adaptive Glassmorphism**: Cards, modals, and menus turn translucent when a background image is set

 ## Requirements